-This article is the second of a series of 4 articles on Negotiation and the COP 20.
-Here is the first, and don’t miss the others coming soon !
+This article is the second of a series of 4 articles on Negotiation and COP20.
+Here is the first, and the 3rd!

 This 23 September, UN Secretary-General Ban Ki-moon has invited world leaders, from government, finance, business, and civil society to a new Climate Summit, similar to the one organised in 2009 next to the Copenhagen Summit, to “galvanize and catalyze climate action”.
 A day before the Summit, what can be expected?